-Blue bell brand (now owned by Wrangler), is likely to have been the first to use a zip or zipper, they called this the 13MWZ.
-Designed by “Rodeo Ben” AKA Bernard Lichtenstein the infamous tailor in1947.
-See Zip for further information regarding the development of the Zip.
+Blue Bell company now owned by Wrangler, is likely to have been the first to use a zip or zipper; they called this style the 13MWZ.
+Designed by “Rodeo Ben,” aka Bernard Lichtenstein, an infamous tailor in 1947, he worked with cowboys to create the jeans for rodeos.

-Augustus, Albert, Alfred Elfelt and Solomon Goldsmith 1866 selling dry goods.
-Patented many forms of double binding to pockets for strengthening purposes.
-See Rising Sun and Co for the reproduction.
-The jean patented has one back pocket sewn over the yoke and into the waistband, more durable stitching is found on the opening of the pockets, the jean features a Cinch back.
+Augustus, Albert and Alfred Elfelt and Solomon Goldsmith, established 1866, selling dry goods.
+The company owned patents on many forms of double binding on pockets for strengthening purposes.
+Their jeans had one back pocket sewn over the yoke and into the waistband; more durable stitching is found on the opening of the front pockets and the jeans also feature a cinch back.

-Amoskeag Manufacturing Company opened in 1838 and was the most important denim mill in the USA, sadly industry declined and the Amoskeag Manufacturing Company closed and filed for bankruptcy in 1935.
-Amoskeag production was once used solely for Levi’s and who created the original fabric referred to as the “XX”.
+Amoskeag Manufacturing Company opened in 1838 and was the most important denim mill in the US; industry declined and the mill filed for bankruptcy in 1935.
+Amoskeag production was once used solely for Levi’s, and created the original fabric referred to as the “XX”.

-It was apparent from the 1870’s that the best was of advertising a “jean” was to do this on the garment itself.
-Many companies started adding a decorative stitch to the back pockets of the jean.
-Levi’s was “Seagull” also known as the Arcuate.
-These companies also used a back patch (usually on the centre of the back waistband now on the right side).
+It was apparent from the 1870s that the best way of advertising jeans was to do this on the garment itself.
+Many companies started adding a decorative stitch to the back pockets of their jeans.
+Levi’s used a “seagull”, also known as the “arcuate”.
+These companies also used a back patch positioned in the centre of the back waistband, a patch of printed canvas or heat-branded leather.

-Laundries use this chemical to make denim jeans fade.
-Liquid bleach is usually an aqueous solution of sodium hypochlorite; dry powdered bleaches contain chloride of lime (calcium hypochlorite).
+Laundries use this chemical to make denim jeans fade more quickly.
+Liquid bleach is usually an aqueous solution of sodium hypochlorite or dry powdered bleaches which contain chloride of lime (calcium hypochlorite).

 Back pocket flasher

-A piece of card attached to the back right pocket, some advertising for the brand the fit and size might be shown on the back pocket flasher.
+A piece of printed card attached to the back right pocket; some advertising for the brand including the fit and size might be shown on the back pocket flasher.